oasisprotocol/docs/docs/general/manage-tokens/how-to-transfer-eth-erc20-to-emerald-paratime.md

----
-description: >-
-  Guide on bringing your assets, i.e. ETH, USDC, USDT, from Ethereum, BSC, Polygon or Avalanche to Emerald ParaTime using the Wormhole token bridge.
----

 # How to Transfer ETH/ERC20 to Emerald ParaTime

+This guide will walk you through bringing your assets, i.e. ETH, USDC, USDT, from Ethereum, BSC, Polygon or Avalanche networks to the Emerald ParaTime using the Wormhole token bridge.

 ## About